ZazerConer/YouTube-to-M3U8/README.md

 **You Are Done!**

-Now you can wait until the Action generates itself in 3 hours on the workflow or you can create your own test.
+Now you can wait until the Actions generates itself in 3 hours on the workflows or you can create your own test.

 **Like this :** --> Go to the **_Actions_** section --> click **_Select workflow_** click on the name of the workflow file you just created. --> Next below you will find the button **_Run workflow_** click that button --> finally click the green button **"Run workflow"**.